kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 #### EKS Version and Upgrades

-By default the Toolkit will leave it up to [AWS to manage the Kubernetes version for the cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eks_cluster#version).
+By default, the Toolkit will leave it up to [AWS to manage the Kubernetes version for the cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eks_cluster#version).

-However you can also specify the version as well as control upgrades if desired in Terraform via the following setting in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:
+However, you can also specify the version as well as control upgrades if desired in Terraform via the following setting in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

 - `eks_version` - The Kubernetes version that the cluster should use if direct control is desired.
 Increase this value to perform an upgrade directly.
 Note that when set this also upgrades the Node Group VM's to use the latest AMI version for the cluster (see below for more info).
 Default is `null`.

-##### EKS Node Group Version Management
+##### EKS Component Version Management - Node Group AMI / Addons

-Like EKS Version, AWS won't automatically upgrade the Cluster's Node Group VMs.

-However if `eks_version` has been specified above Terraform will then default to upgrading the VMs to the latest available [AMI version](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) that's available to the Cluster.

-As an additional layer of configuration, you can also specify a specific AMI release version directly to be used for the Node Group VMs via the following Terraform setting in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:
+When AWS releases a new version of EKS Node Group [AMIs](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) (OS Version) or Addons for the EKS Cluster version, it doesn't automatically upgrade them.
+To help with this the Toolkit can manage these upgrades for you.

+:information_source:&nbsp; Note that it isn't the same as EKS Cluster version (although a new Cluster version will typically come with new versions for its dependents) as AWS may still release versions of these components for the current Cluster.

+It's recommended to manage these versions via the Toolkit to ensure Terraform is aware of them in its state to avoid any issues.
+As such, there are variables available for each to control what version they run on along with the option to just select whatever is the latest with the following caveats:

+- Setting the variables to `latest` will instruct Terraform to retrieve whatever the latest version is for each and upgrade them to it.
+- Upgrades will only occur when Terraform is run.
+- When using specific versions you should take care to make sure they are compatible with the EKS version.
+If upgrading the EKS version it's likely that the AMI and addon versions will change as well.

+The variables to configure each can be set in Terraform as follows in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

 - `eks_node_group_ami_release_version` - The [AMI release version](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) to use for the EKS Node Group VMs.
-Version, if given, must be compatible with the EKS version.
-Recommended to only be set when there's a known issue, etc... with the latest version.
-Refer to the AWS docs for more info.
+Can either be set to a specific version or just `latest` for the most up-to-date version.
 Defaults to `null`.

-##### EKS Addons Version Management

-When AWS releases a new version of EKS Addons, the Toolkit will update these automatically on its next run by default.

-Note that this isn't the same as EKS Cluster version (although a new Cluster version will typically come with new versions for its dependents) as AWS may still release versions of these components for the current Cluster.

-The Addon versions can also be controlled directly if desired via Terraform with the following settings in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

 - `eks_kube_proxy_version` - Version to use for the [EKS Kube Proxy addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-kube-proxy.html).
-Defaults to `""`.
+Can either be set to a specific version or just `latest` for the most up-to-date version.
+Defaults to `null`.
 - `eks_coredns_version` - Version to use for the [EKS CoreDNS addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html).
-Defaults to `""`.
+Can either be set to a specific version or just `latest` for the most up-to-date version.
+Defaults to `null`.
 - `eks_vpc_cni_version` - Version to use for the [EKS VPC CNI addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html).
-Defaults to `""`.
+Can either be set to a specific version or just `latest` for the most up-to-date version.
+Defaults to `null`.
 - `eks_ebs_csi_driver_version` - Version to use for the [EBS CSI Driver addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).
-Defaults to `""`.
+Can either be set to a specific version or just `latest` for the most up-to-date version.
+Defaults to `null`.

 #### EKS Endpoint Setup

-[EKS Clusters have an endpoint](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) that is used in several ways including inter-node communication as well as giving access to tools such as the Toolkit, `kubectl`, etc...
+[EKS Clusters have an endpoint](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) that is used in several ways including internode communication as well as giving access to tools such as the Toolkit and `kubectl`.
 This endpoint can be configured to be Public, Private or both.

 The Toolkit will configure this endpoint to be both Public and Private by default.
-In this setup the Kubernetes nodes will default to the Private endpoint and keep their connections internal but there's still an authenticated Public endpoint that the Toolkit uses to configure the cluster as well as be available for any debugging via `kubectl`.
+In this setup the Kubernetes nodes will default to the Private endpoint and keep their connections internal, but there's still an authenticated Public endpoint that the Toolkit uses to configure the cluster as well as be available for any debugging via `kubectl`.

 In some cases you may prefer to restrict who can connect to the Public endpoint or disable it entirely.
 This is configurable in the Toolkit via Terraform with the following settings in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file: